SSL Certificates

 Option 1: Use a CDN (recommended)

 We strongly recommend putting a CDN and abuse protection service in front of every website.
-Cloudflare is the most common choice and their free tier is enough for most sites.
+Cloudflare is the most common choice, and its free tier is enough for most sites.

-• Origin SSL to your server: you can use either a Let’s Encrypt cert on the VPS or a long-lived CDN Origin Certificate
+- Origin SSL to your server: you can use either a Let’s Encrypt certificate on the VPS or a long-lived CDN Origin Certificate

 Option 2: Let’s Encrypt on the server (standard)

 Our preferred Let’s Encrypt setup is DNS validation using a CNAME record.
-This allows us to issue a single wildcard certificate that covers both example.com and *.example.com (www, staging, and other subdomains) with automated renewals.
+This allows us to issue a single wildcard certificate that covers both example.com and *.example.com, including www, staging, and other subdomains, with automated renewals.

 To enable Let’s Encrypt on your VPS, open a support request in the Dashboard and tell us the domain name you want covered.
 We will provide a simple CNAME record to add at your DNS provider for validation and renewal.

-If DNS validation is not an option (for example due to DNS restrictions or internal policy), we can still issue Let’s Encrypt using HTTP-based validation.
-In that case the certificate is non-wildcard, example.com / www.example.com by default, and the domain must be pointed to the web server during setup so the HTTP challenge can complete.
+If DNS validation is not an option, for example due to DNS restrictions or internal policy, we can still issue Let’s Encrypt using HTTP-based validation.
+In that case the certificate is non-wildcard, covering example.com and www.example.com by default, and the domain must be pointed to the web server during setup so the HTTP challenge can complete.

 We recommend that customers monitor SSL expiration independently.
 Let’s Encrypt maintains a list of monitoring options here: SSL certificate monitoring options.

-Option 3: Commercial SSL with ACME automation (limited support)
+Option 3: Customer-provided Commercial SSL with ACME Automation (Limited Support)

-One-time automation fee: $149 per SSL automation setup (per domain/certificate task).
+One-time automation fee: $249 per SSL automation setup, per domain or certificate task.

-Important: ACME is a protocol, but each commercial CA’s operational workflow is still different.
-Billing, account renewals, and CA-side validation requirements are managed in your CA account, not in our Dashboard.
-We can automate the on-server ACME workflow, but we cannot replace your CA’s account management or support.
+Important: ACME is a standard protocol, but each commercial CA's account, billing, validation, and certificate issuance workflow may be different.
+Billing, account renewals, organization validation, and other CA-side requirements remain managed through your commercial CA account and are not managed through the Arcustech Dashboard.
+We can automate the supported on-server ACME workflow, but we cannot replace the CA's account management or support.

 Our automation is based on acme.sh.
-If a specific CA requires unusual steps, custom validation methods, or non-standard behavior, we may either:
+If a specific CA requires unusual steps, custom validation methods, proprietary software, or non-standard behavior, we may either:

-• require additional billable time due to complexity, or
+- require additional billable time due to the complexity of the setup, or

-• determine that we cannot support automation for that CA reliably on our platform
+- determine that we cannot support reliable automation for that CA on our platform

-If you are unsure which path fits your project, open a ticket and tell us whether you are using a CDN, Let’s Encrypt, or a commercial CA, and we will point you to the best option.
+If you are unsure which path fits your project, open a ticket and tell us whether you are using a CDN, Let’s Encrypt, or a commercial Certificate Authority, and we will point you to the best available option.

 Additional Details:

-Do I have to purchase an SSL certificate from Arcustech?
+Can I purchase an SSL certificate from Arcustech?

 Does the validation CNAME affect my website traffic?